karlgray/nginx-pagespeed-modsecurity/README.md

 This script was written on and for a Centos 6.7 Server.

+There are a few pre-requisites you need to install (as root) yum install vim wget httpd-devel libxml2-devel openssl-devel zlib-devel pcre-devel

 To use this script you need to create a new username and enable Sudo for it.
   <pre>
   adduser nginxbuild
   usermod -aG wheel nginxbuild
   su nginxbuild
   cd ~</pre>

 Download and run the script using;

 <pre>